wkhayrattee/WordPress-With-Composer/README.md

 ### TODO

-- further decompose the config.php to include dev.config.php, live.config.php ..etc
-- Probably move folder "uploads" at in folder "public" and renaming it as "assets/uploads"
+- Probably move folder "uploads" as well in folder "public" and renaming it as "assets/uploads"

 ### CHANGELOG